 Birds may nest on the ground, others nest in shrubs and/or trees, while other nest along the edges of water bodies.
 Nest sweeps are too be conducted on lands having potential to support bird nesting.
-Qualified biologist employed by Manitoba Hydro, a contractor, or consultant are to complete nest sweeps no more than 7 days before disturbance activities.
-To complete a nest sweep:
+Qualified1 biologists employed / retained by the contractor are to complete nest sweeps no more than 7 days before disturbance activities.
+To complete a nest sweep the qualified biologist must:

 - 1. Nest sweeps are to be done on foot and can be completed from sunrise until 1800 hours, however birds are most active from sunrise until 1000 hours.
 Nest sweeps will be discontinued during high winds or precipitation as birds are less active. - 2.
 In advance of any medium or heavy disturbance activity (Appendix E-2) walk the entire area, ensuring full coverage.
 Recommended spacing between parallel transects is approximately 10 m, but surveyors may reduce this spacing as necessary. - 3.
 Walk slowly, observing from ground-level, to the tops of the trees. - 4.
 If a nest is suspected to be nearby based on bird behavior (e.g. acting strange/aggressive or agitated vocalizations), try to locate the nest location. - 5.
 If the nest is found, mark the location with flagging tape (tie the flagging tape to a tree or other landmark several meters away).
 Record the following information on the flagging tape: location of the nest including UTM coordinates, type of bird (songbird, waterfowl) and the date. - 6.
-If the bird species and the corresponding necessary buffer size cannot be readily determined, establish a temporary minimum 30 meter "no disturbance" buffer around the nest site. - 7.
-Once the bird species has been determined, an appropriately sized "no disturbance" buffer must be setup around the nest location.
+If the bird species and the corresponding necessary buffer size cannot be readily determined, establish a temporary minimum 30 meter "no disturbance" buffer around the nest site. - Once the bird species has been determined, an appropriately sized "no disturbance" buffer must be setup around the nest location.
 Consult Appendix E-6 and select the most appropriate buffer or contact a Manitoba Hydro Environmental Officer. - 8.
 Use flagging tape or appropriate signage to mark the required buffer around the nest location. - 9.
-Enter each nest observation into the nesting bird collection form (Appendix E-5- MH will provide digital version for submission) and include what actions were taken or what actions are recommended. - 10.
+Enter each nest observation into the nesting bird collection form (Appendix E-5- MH will provide digital version in Excel format for submission) and include what actions were taken or what actions are recommended. - 10.
 Continue nest sweep until the entire area scheduled for construction activity has been adequately searched. - 11.
+Submit to MH an Excel spreadsheet that is continuously updated throughout the sensitive timing window with structures and/or areas that have had nest sweeps conducted and the expiration date for those sweeps. - 12.
 If a nest was found, there are two options: - a.
 Defer disturbance within the required buffer as outlined in Appendix E-6.
-Activity can recommence after breeding bird nesting season, as described in Appendix E-1; or - b.
+Activity can recommence after breeding bird nesting season, as described in Appendix E-1; or b.
 Check the nest again seven (7) days from the day it was found to see if eggs have hatched and birds have left.
 If there is no sign of activity, complete another nest sweep of the buffer area.
 If no nests are found, proceed with activity.
 If after (7) days, the nest is still occupied, continue checking at seven (7) day intervals.